 After years of experience, you can become a true fashion designer and bring your ideas and designs to life.
-You won’t have to do sketches and patterns any longer (unless you want to); you’ll just oversee and manage the design, production and manufacturing of fashion items and all other departments of the company.
+You won’t have to do sketches and patterns any longer (unless you want to).
+You’ll just oversee and manage the design, production and manufacturing of fashion items and all other departments of the company.

-2. Fashion merchandiser/buyer
+2. Fashion Buyer

 Just as the title sounds, you would have to be a fashion shopping expert and also have the skills of a medium.
 That is predicting fashion trends before they actually hit the streets.

-What you’ll have to do is: do a thorough research, make a shopping list and then buy fabrics, textiles and fashion items that you know for sure your company’s clients and consumers will buy.
+What you’ll have to do is: do thorough research, make a shopping list and then buy fabrics, textiles and fashion items that you know for sure your company’s clients and consumers will buy.

-3. Fashion marketing or PR specialist
+3. Fashion Marketing or PR Specialist

 Whether working for a famous fashion brand or a new one that is just waiting to come out on the fashion scene, handling the marketing or the PR department will be quite challenging.
 The image of the brand you’re representing falls on your shoulders so you’ll have to make sure it is very well represented.

-Check out Bachelors in Marketing
+Check out Bachelors in Marketing.

-4. Fashion journalist or blogger
+4. Fashion Journalist or Blogger

 If you’re a fashion addict, your house must be filled with glossy fashion magazines.
-So remember those amazing articles about fashion trends and fashion designers you’ve been reading in Vogue, Elle, and InStyle?
+Remember those amazing articles about fashion trends and fashion designers you’ve been reading in Vogue, Elle, and InStyle?

 Well, if you enjoy writing as much as you love dresses, shoes and handbags, you can combine the two and write about these every day.
 If you’re really good, in a few years, you can become the editor in chief of a well-known magazine.

-5. Fashion product manager
+5. Fashion Product Manager

 Your responsibilities will include overseeing production at clothing factories, and making sure everything is in order with the fashion collection.
 You will have to manage the inventory and organise all the details for the fashion and runway shows.

-Compare Bachelors in Management
+Compare Bachelors in Management.

 Choose your matching career in the fashion industry

-Whatever you choose or end up doing in the amazing fashion world, you may encounter a few obstacles, but the reward will be all worth it.
+Whatever you choose or end up doing in the amazing fashion world, you may encounter a few obstacles, but the reward will be worth it.
 Fashion is an exciting field where you’ll always have to prove you’re the best, and put your creative brain at work.